Our Leadership

 Jorge Roman oversees clinical services at Magnet, the sexual health clinic at San Francisco AIDS Foundation.
 Passionate about health care delivery for clients living with HIV and HIV PrEP, Jorge came to SFAF in 2019.
 Prior to that, he worked at OLE Health where he led efforts for LGBT inclusion and culturally appropriate care.

 Jorge holds a Bachelor of Science (BS) from the University of California, San Diego, and a BS and a Master of Science from the University of Pennsylvania School of Nursing.
-Jorge is passionate about bringing about health equity through health care delivery that focuses on BIPOC communities.
+Jorge is passionate about bringing health equity through health care delivery that focuses on BIPOC communities.
 Jorge lives in Sonoma with his partner of over 20 years and beagle Tucker.

 Kyle Temple, LCSW